Q. I want to start an X Class team. How do I start?

 Q. When is your next race?
 Will you have a race near me?

 Q. Who are you?
-Are you trying to get rich off this?
+Why are you doing this?

-Q. A thousand bucks for a racing drone!?
+Q. Over a thousand bucks for a racing drone!?
 Are you high?!

-A. While costs are always higher when you're leading the innovation, as more X Class products roll out the costs will come down (as it always does with new tech).
-Also, the intent of X Class Drone Racing is to move the sport further from an individual-based to more a team-based competition.
-Not only does it allow different members to specialize in different aspects of your drone design and engineering, it can also allow you to spread the cost.
+A. While costs are always higher when you're leading the innovation, as more X Class products roll out the costs will come down.
+Also, the intent of X Class Drone Racing is to move the sport further from an individual-based to more a team-focused competition.
+Not only does that allow different members to specialize in different aspects of piloting, drone design and engineering, it can also allow you to spread the cost.
+Finally, our Circuit races at auto racing speedways should bring in new sponsorship opportunities to help pilots defray the costs.

 Q. How fast do X Class drones go?

-A. With top speeds of over 100mph in the first season.
-There have been other reports of larger drones going faster, but even the pilots admit that the methods used were a bit hinky.
+A. Top speeds of at least 100mph were clocked in the first season.
+There have been other reports of X Class drones going faster, but even the pilots admit that the methods used were a bit hinky.
 These speeds are increasing almost weekly as new products come to market specifically designed for X Class Drone Racing.

 A. Do X Class drones crash?